scarbonellsala/TFM_SCarbonell_Analysis/README.md

 ## Data Analysis

+### Splicing Events and Isoform Usage Analysis

-- **Special Modules for Splicing Events and Isoform Usage:**
+- **FLAIR Modules for Splicing Events and Isoform Usage:**
-  - FLAIR modules were utilized to analyze splicing events and isoform usage.
+  - FLAIR modules were employed to analyze splicing events and isoform usage.

     ```
     flairMODULE6.withSRsupport.sh